 I heard it’s 89 percent identical to the original, and the plot follows the identical structure and hits all the same beats, only every detail is ever so slightly changed.
 I feel like this has “watch when it’s on FX on a Sunday afternoon in five years” written all over it.

 3 | Red wine

 I was searching for theories behind red wine hangovers and the most popular one is… the tannins.
 Is there anything related to red wine, both good and bad, that people don’t immediately attribute to tannins?
 Tannins are like the Obama of ingredients.

 2 | High-sugar drinks

 I stopped drinking sugary drinks about five or six years ago.
 I usually tell people it’s because I’m too much of a man to drink something with a name like Passion Explosion or Peach Beach Paradise.
 I’m going to keep pushing that agenda until someone believes it.

 The real reason is that I found really sugary drinks don’t just give me bad hangovers — they give me instant, night-ruining headaches.
 Like pre-hangover hangovers.

 1 | Brandy

-The rest of the drinks on this list almost give you hangovers as bad as brandy… but with brandy, almost doesn’t count.
+And at the top of our list for the types of alcohol ranked by hangover severity goes to brandy.
+The rest of the drinks on this list almost give you hangovers as bad as this drink… but with brandy, almost doesn’t count.